repomatic.github package

 Generate a tip admonition inviting users to refresh the PR manually.

-Uses Metadata for the repository URL and GITHUB_WORKFLOW_REF to build the workflow dispatch URL.
+Reads the repository URL and GITHUB_WORKFLOW_REF from md to build the workflow dispatch URL.

 Return type: